-Heck, even just trying out a pair of five-finger shoes can be a fairly life-changing move for some folks (not that I especially want to advertise for Vibram shoe company, but hey, this is America right?).
+Heck, even just trying out a pair of five-finger shoes can be a fairly life-changing move for some folks (not that I especially want to advertise for Vibram shoe company, but hey, this is America).

-Taking “practical primitivism” to the next level means shifting one’s dependence away from the cash economy and back to the wild earth.
+Taking “practical primitivism” to the next level means shifting our core dependencies — our basic subsistence needs for food, water, shelter, tools, clothing, etc., away from money and back to the wild earth.
+In this process, we also shift away from impersonal institutions back to family and friends.
 It’s not a path for everyone, I realize.
-But maybe it’s a path for some of us.
+And it may take multiple generations.
+But there’s no doubt in my mind that it’s a path for some of us.

 Not practical, you might say?
 Well, my hypothesis is that it is practical — that it may even turn out to be more practical than our “modern” industrial way of life.
 Because our industrial way is clearly unsustainable, whereas the ways of our indigenous hunter-gatherer ancestors have withstood the test of time (but rarely the test of war).
 They have proven themselves sustainable over countless millennia — literally tens of thousands, if not hundreds of thousands of years.

 And I think, they can withstand the test of my life.
 Maybe even yours.